Back to DWU AI Articles

 How Analysts Use Form 41 Data

-Form 41 data is the foundation for multiple types of airline financial analysis used in airport finance, investment research, and regulatory work.
+Form 41 data is the basis for multiple types of airline financial analysis used in airport finance, investment research, and regulatory work.

 CASM Decomposition

-Cost per Available Seat Mile (CASM) is perhaps the most critical metric in airline financial analysis.
+Cost per Available Seat Mile (CASM) is a widely used metric in airline financial analysis.
 CASM is calculated as:

 CASM = Total Operating Expenses ÷ Available Seat Miles (ASMs)